coachjumpinjoe/workouts/README.md

 ## [Sprint Workouts](sprint.html)

 [Sprint Workouts](sprint.html) are the basics for sprinters and jumpers.
 Long sprinters (400m+) should opt to do more reps during works at least onece a week.
-Athletes who are primarily jumpers may reduce the number of reps and replace them with more plyos and technique work.
+Athletes who are primarily jumpers may reduce the number of reps and replace them with more runthroughs, plyos and technique work.

 ## Jump Workouts